-Summary: University Academic Fellow with interests in the history of health, gender, the family and the life cycle in everyday life in twentieth-century Britain
+Summary: Interests in the history of health, gender, the family and the life cycle in everyday life in twentieth-century Britain

 Location: Parkinson Building, Room 4.31b